+The Northern Trust Company and Banco Popular de Puerto Rico are the trustees of the 401(k) Plan and the Puerto Rico Plan, respectively.
 Alight Solutions, LLC is the recordkeeper of the Plans.
 The Company is the plan sponsor for the 401(k) Plan, and Lilly del Caribe, Inc. is the plan sponsor for the Puerto Rico Plan.
 The Employee Benefits Committee of the Company is the plan administrator for the Plans.

 Full-time employees become eligible for participation in the Plans on the first day of employment.
 Seasonal, part-time, or other special-status employees must generally complete 1,000 hours of service within a 12-consecutive-month period to be eligible.
 The Plans allow for participant contributions from 1% to 50% of base compensation up to applicable regulatory limits.
 Participants have the option of enrolling in a program to increase their contribution rates automatically each year.
-Matching contributions by the Company are currently 100% of the employee contributions up to the 6% employee contribution level, subject to Internal Revenue Service (IRS) limits.
+Matching contributions by the Company are currently 100% of employee contributions up to the 6% employee contribution level, subject to applicable regulatory limits.